Video Download: Astaxanthin An Antioxidant That Is Six Thousand Times Stronger Than Vitamin C Part 1

 Recently, Astaxanthin (pronounced “asta-ZAN-thin”) and called ATX for short, took a huge step toward becoming a household word when it was prominently featured and endorsed by Dr. Mehmet Oz on his popular daily television show.

 Dr. Oz gave Astaxanthin a ringing endorsement, going as far as saying that Astaxanthin is “the number one supplement you've never heard of that you should be taking.”

 Scientists have spent decades researching natural methods of nutrition and supplements that can make a difference...a huge difference...in the life-and-death struggle against aging.

 And as the results of more studies keep rolling in, astaxanthin is withstanding their scrutiny and taking its place on the “all-star” anti-aging starting line-up.

 Let's take a look at what astaxanthin is, how it works, and why it is so effective.

 Astaxanthin is two words combined.
 The Greek word “Asta” means “star-like.”
 Xanthin is Greek for yellow and describes the yellow, orange and red-colored family of vegetables like carrots, sweet potatoes, and red peppers.

-Together they form the word astaxanthin, which is truly a “star” nutrient that floods your body with benefit after benefit.
+Together they form the word astaxanthin, which is indeed a “star” nutrient that floods your body with benefit after benefit.
 Astaxanthin is a red pigment molecule found in some types of marine algae.
 When it is eaten by shrimp and lobsters, the dye turns their shells reddish.